PalisadoesFoundation/switchmap-ng/docs/source/configuration.rst

 The ``dashboard:`` Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+This section of the configuration file:

+1) needs to be added to the ``core:`` section if you plan to configure your server to be a webserver to display the results.
-This is the section of the configuration file that governs the dashboard operation of ``switchmap-ng``.
-Here is how it is configured.
+2) governs the dashboard operation of ``switchmap-ng``.

+Here is how it is configured:

 =================================== ========
 Parameter                           Description